-Please install a minimum of 2 pieces of spindles below the bottom handrail as seen in the installation of spindles in diagram 2.4.
+Please install a minimum of 2 pieces of spindles below the bottom baserail as seen in the installation of spindles in diagram 2.4.
 These pieces must be spaced evenly to support the overall handrail section and avoid warping.
 This is very important.

-As diagram 2.3 below shows: fix the spindle bracket / spigot on both the top and bottom handrail - the fixing spacing is based on the standard spindle spacing of 100mm.
-Install and fix the top and bottom handrail to the handrail bracket.
+As diagram 2.3 below shows: fix the spindle spigot on both the top and bottom handrail - the fixing spacing is based on the standard spindle spacing of 100mm.
+Install and fix the top and bottom handrail to the handrail bracket - base rail spacers should be interested between post and rail to allow for natural expansion & contraction.
 Use external grade silicone adhesive in the spigot to fix securely and avoid any spindle movement.